-The first thing to look for in a good crossbow scope is accuracy.
-There is not much point in using a scope if it is inaccurate.
-Look for a scope that holds its position well.
-Some less expensive scopes tend to drift after adjusted.
-You do not want to readjust for every shot.
+Next, look for a scope that holds its position well.
+Some less expensive scopes tend to drift after being adjusted, and you do not want to readjust for every shot.

-The second thing to look for in a good crossbow scope is image clarity.
+Lastly, check for image clarity.
 Optics can be tricky when it comes to clarity.
 Depending on whether you plan on using your crossbow in daytime or low light time, you will need slightly different lens quality for the clearest image.

 If you are willing to pay slightly more than the previous option, the SA Sports 4×32 Illuminated Multi-Reticle Crossbow Scope 550 is a great choice.
-One especially nice feature of this scope, especially for hunters, is that it has an etched reticle, making lower light visibility much easier.
+One nice feature of this scope, especially for hunters, is that it has an etched reticle, making lower light visibility much easier.

 Another nice feature is that this scope has adjustable brightness and you can change the center dot color from red to green depending on what you prefer.
 Again, these two features are helpful for hunters in particular.
-It makes your crossbow useable even during low light times of day.
+It makes your crossbow useable even during low light times of the day.

 The BSA 30mm Red Dot Scope with 5 MOA is certainly the most affordable option on this list, though not by much in the long run.
 Like the last option, this scope also has adjustable brightness for various light levels.
-This really does elevates the scope’s value, especially for night hunters.
+This really does elevate the scope’s value, especially for night hunters.

 Choosing the best crossbow scope for the money can be a daunting task.
 Optics get pricey quickly and, in many cases, the price correlates to the quality of the scope.
 The three scopes on this list, though, are exceptions to the rule.
-They offer great optics at great prices for great value.
+They offer great optics at great prices for much greater value.

 Laying out your expectations, budgets, and needs prior to searching for a scope will certainly make the process smoother and less painful.
 With a little research, you are sure to find the best crossbow scope for the money for your needs.